 Devices on the bus can be connected in a daisy chain configuration, which greatly reduces harness size and enables modular designs for large, high-voltage battery packs, while maintaining high data rates and low EMI susceptibility (Figure 6).

-To demonstrate the noise immunity, Linear Technology performed BCI testing on the LTC6804.
+To demonstrate the noise immunity, Analog Devices performed BCI testing on the LTC6804.
 This involved coupling 100mA of RF energy into the battery-wiring harness, with the RF carrier swept from 1MHz to 400MHz and with 1kHz AM modulation on the carrier.
 The LTC6804 digital filter was programmed for a 1.7kHz cutoff frequency, and an external RC filter and ferrite choke were added as well.
 The result: the error in voltage reading was below 2mV over the entire RF sweep range.

 An array of self-assessment and self-test features adds to the suitability of the LTC6804 for BMS applications.
 These checks include open-wire detection; a second internal reference for ADC clock; multiplexer self-test, and even measurement of its internal powersupply voltages.
 The device is engineered for systems that are intended to be compliant with ISO 26262 and IEC 61508 standards.